 Where do most expats live in Spain?

 Most expats in Spain live in Madrid, Barcelona, Valencia, Seville, and San Sebastian.
 There are also large expat communities in Marbella and on the popular vacation islands of Ibiza and Gran Canaria.

 Can an expat buy a house in Portugal?

 There are no restrictions to buying a home in Portugal as a foreigner, and the real estate sector is well developed.
-Many foreigners have settled in Portugal or invested in a second home there already.
+Many foreigners have settled in Portugal or have invested in a second home there.

 What is it like to live in Lisbon as an expat?

 Lisbon is a beautiful city with many public green spaces, rich local culture, serene beaches, an excellent health care system, vibrant nightlife, and so much more.
 Living costs in Lisbon are also affordable, particularly for US expats.

 The country has received large swathes of digital nomads due to cheap living costs, networking events, and the economic possibilities that this modern hub offers.
 This makes Lisbon amongst the best European cities to live in your 20s.

 Germany is home to the most expats in Europe due to its excellent healthcare, education, infrastructure, and consistently high ranking on the OECD Better Life Index, which assesses a country’s quality of life, inequalities, well-being outcomes, as well as future well-being predictions.